hno2/blog/content/pages/about.md

 date: 2019-01-14 7:30:47 +0100
 status: hidden
 slug: about
-summary: Simon Klug lives and studies in Karlsruhe.
+summary: Simon Klug lives and works in Karlsruhe.
 He learns and teaches Machine Learning in the shadow of the night.
 ---
 Hey there!